-People who have experienced an allergic reaction to an insect sting have a 60% chance of a similar or worse reaction if they are stung again.
+People who have had a severe systemic allergic reaction to an insect sting have a 60% chance of a similar or worse reaction if they're stung again.

 How Common Are Sting Allergies?

 About 2 million Americans are allergic to the venom of stinging insects.
-Many of these individuals are at risk for life-threatening allergic reactions.
-Approximately 50 deaths each year in the U.S. are attributed to allergic reactions to insect stings.
+Many of these people are at risk for life-threatening allergic reactions.
+About 50 deaths each year in the U.S. are linked to allergic reactions to insect stings.